codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

     api_key: Encrypted(...)           # Contents of the API key, can also reference environment variable such as $APP_STORE_CONNECT_PRIVATE_KEY
     key_id: 3MD9688D9K                # Alphanumeric value that identifies the API key, can also reference environment variable such as $APP_STORE_CONNECT_KEY_IDENTIFIER
     issuer_id: 21d78e2f-b8ad-...      # Alphanumeric value that identifies who created the API key, can also reference environment variable such as $APP_STORE_CONNECT_ISSUER_ID
-    submit_to_testflight: True        # Optional boolean, defaults to false.
+    submit_to_testflight: true        # Optional boolean, defaults to false.
 Whether or not to submit the uploaded build to TestFlight to automatically enroll your build to beta testers.
 ```

 ## GitHub releases